Axway/platform-management-docs/content/en/docs/getting_started_with_amplify_platform_management/platform_home.md

     * Visit Axway University
     * Join the community
 * **Quick Links** - Links to commonly used resources
     * Overview - A link to the [Amplify Platform Overview](/docs/management_guide/overview).
-The {{% variables/platform_prod_name %}} provides different dashboards based on the organization subscriptions and your assigned roles.
+The {{% variables/platform_prod_name %}} provides different overviews based on the organization subscriptions and your assigned roles.
     * Organization - A link to the organization and user management area where you can view usage and manage users and teams.
     * Repository - A link to the Axway Repository where you can explore product extensions, Docker images, and more.
     * Support - A link to find helpful resources or file a support case.